InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/group-support.md

 ## Context

 * Popular InnerSource project.
+* Consumed as a build-time dependency (e.g. code module).
 * No one is actively supporting it.
 * The company cannot assign a team to support.